Academic Organizations | Honor Societies | Athletic and Spirit Groups | Campus Involvement

 - The Black Student Union (BSU) hosts the annual BSU Poetry Slam and the Black History Month art show in Seay Twins Gallery, among other programs.

 - The Campus Activities Board plans and coordinates student activities, entertainment, and programming for the Huntingdon student body.
-Members are selected after an application process in the spring coordinated by the Office of Student Affairs, and serve for the calendar year, January through December.
+Members are selected after an application process in the spring coordinated by the Office of Student Development, and serve for the calendar year, January through December.

 - Huntingdon Student Recruiters promote pride in the College and provide services during College social functions with visitors, students, alumni, and friends.
 Primarily, this organization conducts campus tours and assists visitors and prospective students and families at Huntingdon, conveying the high standards and congeniality that exist on the campus.